HussRosh/InteriewPrep/ProjectS.md

 - Third problem , I faced was integrating this code into sublime text plugin environment.
 But all the external libraries that I used were not able to import into the plugin.
 Its after some research I go to know that sublime text used its own sandbox of python 3.3 which they had with them thier own libraries .
 After few days , I got a way around this by including the path for imp files / libraries in the very beginning of the plugin, so evertime the plugin is loaded , it will import those files for that plugin.

+# TypeGuess

+## Why

+> I wanted to make a simple fun text based game .
+So what happened was many-a-times , in VIT  , we used to get assignments , where we had to do a lot of research  , and during this research , I thought  , why not make this research , fun ?
+So I decided to make a game  , as a google chrome extension where , the extension will go through my current page , it will randomly select a word .
+Then , the extension will provide me with the definition of this word , and white-wash almost 80% of useless words from the page .
+My task would be to scroll the page and according to the deifnition  , I'd have to guess the word .

+## How

+> There were several stages to this project .
+First determining the environment for the extension , which turned out to be javascript .
+I then chose an API , would provide me the definition of the word .
+I also had to white-wash 80% of the words on the page , for which I used the DOM property and recursively removed the words .
+The UI of the extension was just to be done like any other webspage using HTML and CSS .

+## Problems faced
+- One of the initial problems , faced was to find a free and reliable  dictionary API , which would give me the definition of the target word .
+After a lot of searching , I decided to use OwlDictionary as my choice .

+- Another problem was understanding and implementing the code based on chome's runtime environment .
+According to chrome's environment , the current page that you're in and your extension are completely different and independent environement .
+But , I needed to transfer the word from the page and communicate to my extension right  ?
+One of the inital ways  , I thought would be by doing some sort of file-handling where I would create a file and put the text in there from the page and then my extension would open the file and read it .
+But this process would be too slow and costly .
+Eventually  ,  I came and learnt about chromeAPIs , which helped do this communication , through , EventListeners which triggered each other and using global shared variables , which both of them could access .
+This way I was able to sync their actions and pass variables/texts between them (content of the page and word selected ) .